O1ahmad/ansible-role-traefik/README.md

 `extra_run_args: <prometheus-cli-options>` (**default**: `[]`)
 - list of `traefik` commandline arguments to pass to the binary at runtime for customizing launch.

-Supporting full expression of `traefik`'s [cli](https://docs.traefik.io/reference/static-configuration/cli/), this variable enables the launch to be customized according to the user's specification.
+Supporting full expression of `traefik`'s [cli](https://docs.traefik.io/reference/static-configuration/cli/) and, subsequently the full set of configuration options as referenced and described above, this variable enables the launch to be customized according to the user's exact specification.

 `custom_unit_properties: <hash-of-systemd-service-settings>` (**default**: `[]`)
 - hash of settings used to customize the `[Service]` unit configuration and execution environment of the *Traefik* **systemd** service.